Kamaru Usman v Colby Covington- Welterweight

 Covington does shoot his strikes from afar and will have a reach advantage against a fighter sharing his wrestling specialism.

-Max Holloway v Alexander Volkanovski
+Max Holloway v Alexander Volkanovski - Featherweight

-For this Co-Main Event, Max “Blessed” Holloway plans to continue his reign as Featherweight champion and will have to face Alexander “The Great” Volkanovski to retain it.
+For this co-main event, Max “Blessed” Holloway plans to continue his reign as Featherweight champion and will have to face Alexander “The Great” Volkanovski to retain it.
 These fighters also have similar records though Holloway has suffered more losses.
 Holloway had in fact been on a 13-fight winning streak before his risky move up a weight class and defeat at the hands of Dustin Poirier for the second time.
 Holloway soon defeated Frankie Edgar back in his own division to retain the Featherweight belt.
 Volkanovski has only suffered one loss in his entire career, he’s however a relatively recent recruit to the UFC, having joined late in 2016.
-Holloway is 4 years Volkanovski’s junior with a considerable 4.7-inch height advantage, whilst interestingly Volkanovski actually holds the 2.4-inch reach advantage, which may affect Holloway’s strategy.
+Holloway is four years Volkanovski’s junior with a considerable 4.7-inch height advantage, whilst interestingly Volkanovski actually holds the 2.4-inch reach advantage, which may affect Holloway’s strategy.

 Despite his recent loss, Holloway never in fact lost his Featherweight title and continues to make his mark.
-He holds 2 submission victories, 9 via decision and a majority 10 via Knockout, thus being known as the Knock Out king of his division.
+He holds two submission victories, nine via decision and a majority 10 via Knockout, thus being known as the Knock Out king of his division.
 Most of his decision victories occurred earlier on in his career with his loss to Conor McGregor seeming to ignite an evolution in his skillset, expanding on his expert background in Muay Thai and Kickboxing whilst developing his grappling skills.
 With this background in mind, Holloway knows how to land his strikes dynamically, making use of great accuracy, timing and effective counter-striking strategy.
 His second fight against Jose Aldo demonstrated well his impressive head movement and calm control of an opponent with strikes, finally ending the battle with a knockout.

 His Australian opponent Volkanovski started training in Greco-Roman wrestling from an early age, switching his focus to play rugby, winning the Australian Rugby League’s Mick Cronin medal.
 This background could account for his incredible strength, body control and stamina when he made the move into combat sport.
 He holds 3 wins via submission, 6 via decision and an impressive 11 knockout victories.
 Volkanovski is a power house who favours the ground and pound and combines his strikes with a strong double leg take down game.
 He also uses effective counter timing in his strikes with great accuracy which often gets him the knockout.
 This was seen in his recent fight against Chad Mendes, where despite being on the backfoot for most of the fight he finally caught Mendes with a Knockout punch in the second round.